microchip-pic-avr-examples/avr128da48-tcb-frequency-dutycycle-measurement-studio/README.md

 ## Timer B configuration:
  Timer B is a 16-bit Timer which is configured in Input Capture Frequency and Pulse-Width measurement mode and it is used to measure the period and pulse-width of the input signal.
 In this mode, the timer will start counting when a positive edge is detected on the event channel connected to the pin PA6.
  Configure the TIMER_0 module by following the steps  as shown in the Fig 12.
-* Open the configuration window for TIMER by clicking on TIMER_0.
+* Open the configuration window for TIMER by clicking on **TIMER_0**.
-* Select Drivers: TCB: Init option from the dropdown menu against the Driver field, which selects Timer/Counter type B peripheral.
+* Select **Drivers: TCB: Init** option from the dropdown menu against the Driver field, which selects Timer/Counter type B peripheral.
-* Select TCB2 option from the dropdown menu against the Instance field.
+* Select **TCB2** option from the dropdown menu against the Instance field.
 * Check the Enable option to enable the TCB2 module.
-* Select CLK_PER option from the dropdown menu against the CLKSEL: Clock Select field, which uses 24MHz system clock as a clock source for this peripheral.
+* Select **CLK_PER** option from the dropdown menu against the CLKSEL: Clock Select field, which uses 24MHz system clock as a clock source for this peripheral.
-* Select Input Capture Frequency and Pulse-Width measurement mode option from the dropdown menu against the CNTMODE: Timer Mode field, which captures period and pulse-width value of the input signal.
+* Select **Input Capture Frequency and Pulse-Width measurement** mode option from the dropdown menu against the CNTMODE: Timer Mode field, which captures period and pulse-width value of the input signal.
-* Check the CAPT: Capture or Timeout option to generate the capture interrupt.
+* Check the **CAPT: Capture or Timeout** option to generate the capture interrupt.
 The capture interrupt flag is generated after capturing the period and pulse-width of the input signal.
-* Check the CAPTEI: Event Input Enable option to enable the timer to start counting when it detects rising edge on the event channel connected to the pin PA6.
+* Check the **CAPTEI: Event Input Enable** option to enable the timer to start counting when it detects rising edge on the event channel connected to the pin PA6.

 ***Fig 12 : Timer B configuration***
 <p align="center">